 Build Self-Trust with your Body

 By honoring your hunger, making peace with food, and respecting your fullness, you're building self-trust with yourself.
-You're teaching yourself that you can eat what you want, when you want and not gain a million pounds.
+You're teaching yourself that you can eat what you want, when you want and trust your body.

-You're allowing your body to naturally find its healthy and happy weight (which may be higher or lower than you are right now).
+You're allowing your body to find its natural size and accept it.
 Again, self-trust is essential here.

 You'll learn to feel the sensation of anxiety in your body rather than stuffing it away with food.
 You'll learn that you can actually sit with sadness for a few minutes.